 Kids may want to bring some jokes to collect their treats (because this is St. Louis!).
 Gift bags will be supplied for kids to collect candy throughout the evening.
-Frights and Heights includes a Trick or Tram ride to the top of the Arch (additional cost ranging from $12 to $16 per person), freaky face painting, creepy crafts, balloon animals, live music with a Halloween dance party, puppet shows about Lewis and Clark, freaky fudge, storytelling with Sherry Norfolk and more.
+Frights and Heights includes a Trick or Tram ride to the top of the Arch (additional cost ranging from $12 to $16 per person), freaky face painting, creepy crafts, balloon animals, puppet shows about Lewis and Clark, freaky fudge, and every child will receive a ticket for a free St. Louis Riverfront Cruise from Riverboats at the Gateway Arch good for the 2025 cruise season.

 Candy and non-candy treats will be distributed to children.
 Family-friendly costumes are encouraged.